AbhirajDhiman/Facely_Group14/README.md

 🛠️ In a hackathon or team project:
 Need to gather all images you're featured in for a report or social post?
 FACELY makes it simple—upload one photo, and it fetches the rest.

-🔍 How the App Works
+🔍 How the App Works.
 📤 User Photo Upload
 Users upload an image via the web interface.